 We have car-sung our way around the USA, seen live jazz and blues performed on the streets in New Orleans and really got to grips with the development of music in the South from slave days to Elvis.

 We sang Christmas carols for pensioners on a wonderful evening with the vicar and her crew in Wales.
+Our travel has brought endless musical opportunities.
+I’d take this over learning to play the recorder any day.

 The boys have seen hundreds of works by Salvador Dali at his Theatre Museum in Figueres, Catalonia and watched his movie collaboration with Walt Disney in the art gallery on Norwegian Getaway.